cyplo/resume/README.md

 Main Projects:

 * Pulse - a product for mass remote software installation and monitoring.
 Used, among others, in demo kiosk installations, phone retail shops and in-flight entertainment systems.
 Writing server and client code.
-Largish system working mostly on the backend in .Net, standing on Azure, sometimes doing changes to our **Android** client code as well.
+Largish system working mostly on the backend in .Net, standing on Azure.
+I'm helping here and there, with the architecture and sometimes doing changes to our **Android** client code as well.
 * I've helped build a distributed solution for insurance cost calculation for Metlife Japan.
 Mostly Java, some IBM mainframes and occasional C++.
 * I've worked for other financial institutions on distributed software for risk exposure analysis.
 Mostly .Net, some C++, large in-house computation farms involved.

+---

+---

+---

 **Senior Software Engineer**, Power Media S.A., *February 2011 - June 2012*

 I was asked to return to Power Media by the head of the whole department, this was quite cool !
 I've helped recruit more people and was one of the developers working on the system for TV materials storage.
 The system was written in **C#**, but I've also took a look inside an **Erlang** one and a one in **Obj-c** as well, from time to time.
 I've convinced the company to [open source](https://github.com/powermedia/PowerMedia.Common) the core libraries used.

----

----

----

----

 **Mobile Games Developer**, iNTRES/Scoreloop, *December 2009 - February 2011*